dmitrycello/yaglpp/assets/DETAILS.md

 In addition, glpp library has an error checking procedure after every API call, which is not the case for the Release build.
 Of corse, there are many gems whose purpose is to save programmer's time.
 Let's begin with basic.

 ### Objects
 All classes of the glpp library have the default constructor creating an empty class object.
 This allows to create class object even before OpenGL initialization.
 Every class has minimum data members, such as an _id_.
-This allows to easily combine them in a stucture or another class.
+This allows to easily combine them into a stucture or another class.
 The lifetime of the OpenGL object is controlled by the class destructor.
 It does not always destroy OpenGL object, depening on how this object was created.
 The glpp class created as a **`single object`** does destroy the OpenGL object, where as **`reference object`** doesn't.
 There are also **`multi-objects`**, they create and destroy many OpenGL objects at once.
 The _single object_ is just a usual one creating its own OpenGL object as following:
 ```
 gl::VertexArray varr;
-varr.bindVertexArray();
+varr.bindVertexArray(); // Single object
 ```
 The _reference object_ could be created from another object with **`share..`**, or from a multi-object with **`assing..`** method:
 ```